 The NMF aims to equip our future female leaders with the skills, knowledge and insight to take on bigger and more challenging opportunities.
-The Fellowship awards a grant of up to $20,000 in 2016 to a woman working in the industry to help further her professional development through educational programs such as internships, attachments or secondments.
+The NMF awards a fellowship grant of up to $20,000 to a woman working in the industry to help further her professional development through educational programs such as internships, attachments or secondments.

 Carol Schwartz AM – Patron, Natalie Miller Fellowship